 To prevent confusion and maintain group consistency, explain to students the idea of a budget and how to calculate the total amount spent.

-If students are struggling, encourage them to observe the more successful groups and learn from their designs.
+If teams struggle, encourage them to observe the more successful groups and learn from their designs.

-Tell students about cross-bracing — that is, connecting diagonal beams between two legs or from a leg to the top of the garage — as a useful technique that will help the parking garages be more stable and hold more weight.
+Tell students about cross-bracing—that is, connecting diagonal beams between two legs or from a leg to the top of the garage (forming very strong triangle shapes)—as a useful technique that helps the small-size parking garages be more stable and hold more weight.